Rooftop Statues

 Charing Cross

-The Eleanor cross at Charing Cross Station has a lot of Rooftop appeal as it is all of 70ft high.
-The original cross stood where Charles I now sits upon his horse at the top of Whitehall.
-The Eleanor Crosses were 12 lavishly decorated stone monuments that King Edward I had placed wherever Queen Eleanor's funeral cortege stopped to rest, this being the final stop before Westminster Abbey.
-The original cross was destroyed in 1647, with this replacement cross being erected in 1865 in front of the Station forecourt a year after the Station was first opened.
+The Eleanor cross at Charing Cross Station has a lot of Rooftop appeals as it is all of 70ft high.
+The original cross stood a few hundred yards away from where Charles I now sits upon his horse at the top of Whitehall.
+The Eleanor Crosses were 12 lavishly decorated stone monuments that King Edward I had placed wherever Queen Eleanor's funeral cortège stopped to rest, this being the final stop before Westminster Abbey.
+The original cross was destroyed in 1647, with this replacement cross being erected in 1865, in front of the Station forecourt a year after the Station was first opened.

 Sir Thomas Gresham

-Born in London in 1519 Sir Thomas Gresham, descendent of a Norfolk family and the son of the knight Sir Richard Gresham, a leading London Merchant and one time Lord Mayor of London.
-Thomas rewarded for his loyal services to King Henry VIII in negotiations for loans with merchants from abroad, was himself bestowed a knighthood.
+Born in London in 1519, Sir Thomas Gresham, descendent of a Norfolk family and the son of the knight Sir Richard Gresham, who was a leading London Merchant and one time Lord Mayor of London.
+Thomas was rewarded for his loyal services to King Henry VIII in negotiations for loans with merchants from abroad and bestowed a knighthood.
 Having won and lost favour with Queen Mary, Thomas became the flavour of his day with Queen Elizabeth as financial agent of the crown.
-He later built of his own expense the Royal Exchange at Bank Junction and Cornhill in exchange for the London merchants buying the land.
-A rebuilt version of the Royal Exchange stands on the same spot to this day, and supports the golden grasshopper emblem of the Gresham family on top of the dome along with his rooftop statue looking towards his Bishoposgate home.
+He later built at his own expense the Royal Exchange at Bank Junction, Cornhill, in exchange for the London merchants buying the land.
+A rebuilt version of the Royal Exchange stands on the same spot to this day and supports the golden grasshopper emblem of the Gresham family on top of the dome, along with his rooftop statue looking towards his Bishopsgate home.
 Sir Thomas Gresham died in 1597.
-As for the grasshopper it was a pun on the family surname Gresham taken from their Norfolk estate of Gresham a corruption of ‘grass ham’ meaning homestead or farm of grain.
+As for the grasshopper, it was a pun on the family surname Gresham taken from their Norfolk estate of Gresham a corruption of ‘grass ham’ meaning homestead or farm of grain.

 Golden Grasshopper